AnonymousPlanet/thgtoa/guide.md

 Create this e-mail account first using the burner phone as verification if necessary.

 When you're done creating the account, please go into the settings and enable 2FA (Two Factor Authentication) .
-You will use KeepassXC TOTP feature (create a new entry "Identity Protonmail TOTP" and just use the TOTP menu to set it up).
-Save the rescue codes within your KeepassXC entry.
+You will use KeePassXC TOTP feature (create a new entry "Identity ProtonMail TOTP" and just use the TOTP menu to set it up).
+Save the rescue codes within your KeePassXC entry.

 This e-mail account will be used in the next step for creating a Google/Gmail account.